TardyNoe/Balise/README.md

 ## Components and Resources:

 Here is the material the we used, but it should work with any wide lens camera.
 You don't need a such expensive camera.
+We use a broom handle to place the camera at 1 meter heigh (Balse.3fd) you will need to change the attach point to comply to the eurobot rules.

 | Item                      | Description                           | Link                                                                                                             |
 |---------------------------|---------------------------------------|------------------------------------------------------------------------------------------------------------------|